 We often hear that less is more, and this is one of the factors that need special attention.
 Keeping a clean design that respects your clients’ branding requirements will make the dashboard easy to digest and information clear as it can be.
 By taking a focus on the most important metrics and keeping a straightforward design, you will achieve much more than implementing too many KPIs into a single dashboard.
 The design should definitely provide context and a comprehensive data story that answers important business questions.

-These factors and benefits can be easily implemented to any use case, and if you want to take a closer look at the best practices, you can check out our article on the best dashboard design principles.
+These factors and benefits can be easily implemented in any use case, and if you want to take a closer look at the best practices, you can check out our article on the best dashboard design principles.
 Now we will focus on client dashboard examples and templates from various functions and industries you can use for your own dashboard processes.

 As mentioned, agencies have a demanding working environment, often required to juggle between different campaigns, different accounts, and different advertising issues.
 With an astonishing 30% of total advertising revenue in the world, Google has proven to be one of the standard channels for promotional activities.

 Google Ads are an important part of every marketing strategy a company performs.
-Often enough, Ads (formerly known as AdWords) is the go-to platform for marketers looking to obtain fast results in the SEA (search engine advertising) area and our digital marketing client dashboard example has considerable importance when dealing with clients’ ads campaigns:
+Often enough, Ads (formerly known as AdWords) is the go-to platform for marketers looking to obtain fast results in the SEA (search engine advertising) area and our digital marketing client dashboard example has considerable importance when dealing with ads campaigns:

 In this concrete case, 1 333 people were asked to answer specific questions about brands that provide insights to the client on how they perform in the public eye.
-People across the USA answered while the detailed demography can be clearly seen on the left side of the dashboard.
+People across the USA answered while the detailed demography can be clearly seen on the left side of the example.
 The right side delivers details about brand awareness through brand recall and recognition questions, while the bottom is focused on what kind of image the brand reflects and the impressions it leaves in public.

-IT projects require steady control and a clear overview of all tasks that need to be done until a certain deadline.
+IT projects require steady control and a clear overview of all tasks that need to be done by a certain deadline.
 If deadlines aren’t being met, the team needs to know in advance to be able to adjust the scope and work strategies and avoid potential bottlenecks.
 Especially when working in an agency, clients want to know the status of their IT projects on a regular basis, and the project manager needs to deliver accurate and presentable data.
-By having a client report format such as the dashboard below, every project can stay on track and critical issues identified on time.
+By having a client report format such as the one below, every project can stay on track and critical issues can be identified on time.

-This dashboard can ease the agency’s efforts to effectively present the status of the specific project.
-At the very top, you can spot a quick overview of the stage in which the project is currently undergoing.
-The planning and design are finished while the development phase is currently on 67%.
+This dashboard can ease the agency’s efforts to present the status of the specific project effectively.
+At the very top, you can spot a quick overview of the stage the project is currently undergoing.
+The planning and design are finished while the development phase is currently at 67%.
 Next to it, the client can immediately see when the project is expected to launch.
 The central part answers crucial IT project questions about the budget and overdue tasks.
 The visual shows the distribution of the total budget, remaining, and over the target.
-In our example, you can see that the overrun extends more than 8% which can be a topic for additional discussion to take a look at what caused this situation.
+In our example, you can see that the overrun extends more than 8%, which can be a topic for additional discussion to take a look at what caused this situation.
 On the right side, the overdue tasks will immediately tell you what is happening in your team and which tasks are not delivered.
 Maybe there is a connection between these overdue tasks and the increment of the budget?
 By talking to your team, you can see what kind of struggles they face and how you can help them.

 The point is that this client progress report can be viewed by the software company that has a number of resellers and needs a fast and reliable data management solution to improve each reseller’s performance and results.

-Most companies will not find it useful to develop their own reporting solution but will consider using a professional software that is already established on the market.
+Most companies will not find it useful to develop their own reporting solution but will consider using professional software that is already established on the market.
 Therefore, to ensure the most effective client dashboard reporting process, you need to look for fundamental features that these solutions must have on offer, and below we will discuss the most important ones.

 Standard reporting options: Through standard email reports you can easily send the snapshot of your dashboard to all designated recipients.
 By automating this report, you don’t need to create a completely new one each time you want to share new information.

-Custom reports: Another option is to share a customisable report for each recipient.
+Custom reports: Another option is to share a customizable report for each recipient.
 That might be useful if you’re dealing with multiple accounts and/or groups, and want to include different filters for each recipient.

-Sharing live dashboards: A dashboard and all of its features can be shared through a public URL or secure viewer area where you enable rights for viewing only.
+Sharing live dashboards: A dashboard and all of its functionality’s can be shared through a public URL or secure viewer area where you enable rights for viewing only.
 That way, the recipient can’t edit the dashboard but has the possibility to use the filters you have assigned.